A generalized statistical model for fits to parton distributions: Gaussian mixture model in PDF fit

 \subsection{Performing parameter fits with the GMM}

 In order to determine the best fit parameters, we minimize the the log-likelihood defined in Eq.~\eqref{eq:likelihood_GMM}.
-We remark here that, conventinally the Expectation Maximization algorithm~\cite{Murphy:ML} is used to learn the best fit parameters of the mixture model.\footnote{We remark here that it is possible to use the Expectation Maximization algorithm if we produce a large pseudo-data set and apply the Gaussian mixture model directly to the theory parameter space.} The advantage of this algorithm is that it provides an iterative method that does not require information about the derivative of the likelihood.
-However, in our setup, a straightforward implementation of the Expectation Maximization algorithm is not possible since we are trying to fit a nonlinear function.
+We remark here that, conventionally the Expectation Maximization algorithm~\cite{Murphy:ML} is used to learn the best fit parameters of the mixture model.\footnote{We remark here that it is possible to use the Expectation Maximization algorithm if we produce a large pseudo-data set and apply the Gaussian mixture model directly to the theory parameter space.} The advantage of this algorithm is that it provides an iterative method that does not require information about the derivative of the likelihood.
 For the purpose of demonstration, we use methods that rely on information about the derivative of the likelihood.
 Specifically, we use {\tt TensorFlow}~\cite{TensorFlow:2016} to determine derivatives of the likelihood and minimize the log-likelihood.
 As described in the previous section, the number of parameters have increased and for $K$ Gaussians we have

-where, the last two terms, $K-1$, come from the constraint on the weights $\omega_i$ that are required to sum to unity.
+where, the last term, $K-1$, come from the constraint on the weights $\omega_i$ that are required to sum to unity.
 We carry out minimization of the likelihood by varying all $ N_{\text{parm}}^{\text{GMM}} $ parameters.\footnote{It is possible to determine the value of the weights $\omega_i$ in other more complicated ways since they indicate the degree of importance to each Gaussian.
 Here we take the approach that we learn the values of $\omega_i$ directly from the data and hence it is also varied during the minimization process.} The gradient of the log-likelihood with respect to the fit parameters that belong to $i$-th Gaussian is

 and that with respective to weight $\omega_i$ is